Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 bucket: "my-annotation-data"

-A library of 55 validated questionnaires ready to use in prestudy and poststudy phases:
+A library of 55 validated questionnaires you can drop into prestudy and poststudy phases:

 phases: